kmpoon/hlta/README.md

   * `output-topics.js`: a document catalog stored as javascript variable
   * `output-topics.arff`: doc2vec assignments in arff format

 - You may use the "broadly defined topics" to speed up the process.
-Under this definition, more document will be categorized into a topic.
+Under this definition, more document will be categorized into a topic. (ref [*paper*](https://arxiv.org/abs/1605.06650) section 8.2.1)
    ```
    java -cp HLTA.jar:HLTA-deps.jar tm.hlta.Doc2VecAssignment --broad model.bif data.sparse.txt outputName
    ```